Gunjan0703/devops-30days/deployment.md

 - Geographic Distribution: Serve users from multiple regions
 - Resource Optimization: Better resource utilization

-### How do you scale?
+#### How do you scale?

 - Manual: You manually set the replica count using the kubectl scale command.

 - Automatic: You use the Horizontal Pod Autoscaler (HPA), which automatically scales based on resource metrics like CPU utilization.

-### What is HPA?
+### HPA:

 Horizontal Pod Autoscaler (HPA) automatically scales the number of pods in a deployment, replica set, or stateful set based on observed metrics like CPU utilization, memory usage, or custom metrics.

-### Why Use HPA?
+#### Why Use HPA?

-#### Performance Benefits:
+1. Performance Benefits:

-Load Distribution: Spread load across multiple instances Fault Tolerance: Multiple instances provide redundancy Response Time: More instances can handle more concurrent requests
+- Load Distribution: Spread load across multiple instances
+- Fault Tolerance: Multiple instances provide redundancy
+- Response Time: More instances can handle more concurrent requests
-Throughput: Linear scaling of processing capacity
+- Throughput: Linear scaling of processing capacity

-#### Cost Benefits:
+2. Cost Benefits:

-Dynamic Scaling: Scale down during low traffic Resource Efficiency: Only use what you need
+- Dynamic Scaling: Scale down during low traffic
+- Resource Efficiency: Only use what you need
-Automatic Response: No manual intervention required
+- Automatic Response: No manual intervention required

-### How it works:
+#### How it works:

-Monitors metrics every 15 seconds (default)
+1. Monitors metrics every 15 seconds (default)
-Compares current metrics against target values Calculates desired replica count using: desiredReplicas = ceil[currentReplicas * (currentMetricValue / desiredMetricValue)] Scales pods horizontally (adds/removes pod replicas) Example scenario: If CPU usage exceeds 70%, HPA might scale from 3 to 5 pods to distribute the load.
+2. Compares current metrics against target values
+3. Calculates desired replica count using: desiredReplicas = ceil[currentReplicas * (currentMetricValue / desiredMetricValue)]
+4. Scales pods horizontally (adds/removes pod replicas) Example scenario: If CPU usage exceeds 70%, HPA might scale from 3 to 5 pods to distribute the load.

-## Vertical Pod Autoscaler (VPA)
+### Vertical Pod Autoscaler (VPA)

 VPA automatically adjusts the CPU and memory requests/limits for containers in pods based on historical usage patterns.

-### How it works:
+#### How it works:

 Analyzes resource usage history and current demand